Calgary (provincial electoral district): Election results

-1905 general election
+1905

-The Calgary electoral district was created when Alberta became a province independent of the Northwest Territories in 1905.
-Calgary had previously had two seats when it was represented in the Legislative Assembly of the Northwest Territories.
+The Calgary electoral district was created when Alberta became a province independent of the North-West Territories in 1905.
+Calgary had previously had two seats when it was represented in the Legislative Assembly of the North-West Territories.
 This change created controversy because Conservatives accused the Liberals of creating more seats in northern Alberta where their support and organization was stronger.
 The two riding's previously represented in the city were West Calgary and East Calgary.

 The election was a three-way contest but was primarily a two-way race.
-Richard Bennett the Conservative candidate and party leader was a well known lawyer and former Northwest Territories MLA.
+Richard Bennett the Conservative candidate and party leader was a well known lawyer and former North-West Territories MLA.
 William Henry Cushing the Liberal candidate had previously been a prominent Calgary municipal politician including serving as mayor.
 He also had a number of private enterprises in the building materials industry.
 Rounding out the field was labor activist and independent candidate Alex Macdonald.

 The 1905 election was mired in controversy as election results see-sawed back and forth, claims of Conservative supporters being denied access to polling stations were made with supporters of Cushing having been found to run the polling stations.
 After the official results were released Cushing was declared the winner by 47 votes.
 Macdonald placed well behind in third place but still with a respectable showing taking close to 20% of the popular vote.
 The result in Calgary had been seen by the Conservatives as an embarrassing personal defeat for Bennett as the party got nearly shut out of office province wide.
 Bennett quickly resigned as leader and was replaced by Albert Robertson.